New York Red Bulls: Jesse Marsch, Ali Curtis and "Energy Drink Soccer" (2015–2018)

-Days before the third Hudson River Derby of the 2018 MLS season, it was announced that Jesse Marsch would leave his role as coach effective immediately, with assistant coach Chris Armas taking over the role, joining Ralf Rangnick in German Bundesliga RB Leipzig.
-Marsch, left the club, as most successful in franchise history, with one Supporters' Shield, topping the Eastern Conference twice, and runners up in the US Open Cup.
-He also left with most wins in the history of the franchise.
+Days before the third Hudson River Derby of the 2018 MLS season, it was announced that Marsch would leave his role as coach effective immediately, joining Ralf Rangnick at the club's Bundesliga sister RB Leipzig, with assistant coach Chris Armas taking over.
+Marsch left the club as the most successful coach in its history, winning the Supporters' Shield, topping the Eastern Conference twice and a runner-up finish in the 2017 U.S. Open Cup.
+He remains New York's winningest coach.